- Unbelievable performance

 The 4S uses dual motors on the front and rear axle to make 482 horsepower (562 hp during overboost) and launch the car up to 60 mph in 3.8 seconds.

 Through Denmark and Germany, we blasted sideroads and unrestricted autobahn silently for miles, relishing the blistering acceleration and supreme cornering in the Taycan.

-The Turbo and Turbo S share similar basic hardware: two electric motors, one on each axle that together make 616 hp in most circumstances.
+The Taycans on sale now share similar basic hardware: two electric motors, one on each axle.
+In Turbo and Turbo S models, that hardware together makes 616 hp in most circumstances.
 The rear electric motor uses a two-speed transmission—rare among electric cars—for breathtaking launches and longer range.
-The motors are powered by a 93.4-kwh lithium-ion battery stored underneath the floor, with an anticipated range around 240 miles when it’s rated in the U.S. Porsche’s 800-volt system is a first for electric cars; it can shuttle prodigious power to the motors and help charge the battery on high-speed, 350-kw chargers from zero to 80% in about 20 minutes.
+The motors are powered by a 93.4-kwh lithium-ion battery stored underneath the floor, with a range of about 200 miles.
+Porsche’s 800-volt system is a first for electric cars; it can shuttle prodigious power to the motors and help charge the battery on high-speed, 350-kw chargers from zero to 80% in about 20 minutes.

 Turbo and Turbo S models diverge slightly in overboost performance; the former can shove 670 hp down the driveline at launch for 2.5 seconds, the latter pushes 720 hp.

 The acceleration in Turbo models from a standstill is breathtaking, just 3.0 seconds from 0-60 mph.
 The Turbo S model?
 Violent.
 It takes just 2.6 seconds, and is alarming for first-time passengers.